kevinkit/PyKinect2/README.md

 PyKinectBodyGame is a sample game.
 It demonstrates how to use Kinect color and body frames.

+## Changes to the original repo (UNDER DEVELOPMENT!)

+In this repo there will be a REST protocol implemented for pulling the data.

 ## Prerequisites

 The easiest way to get most of the pre-requisites is to use Anaconda which includes NumPy.
 You'll then need to pip install comtypes.
 The PyKinectBodyGame sample requires PyGame which needs to be manually installed.